RolandWarburton/knowledge/programming/Javascript/Typescript Basics.md

 ### Jest Tooling

 I've had **MAJOR** issues getting the VSC jest plugin working.
-Instead of relying on an plugin for VSC i just use the `jest --watch` flag to watch my tests from a terminal window instead.
-I Always have a separate (not VSC intergrated) terminal open next to my project because its on a separate monitor dedicated just to watching jest tests and lint warnings.
+Instead of relying on an plugin for VSC i just use `jest --watch` to watch for new tests (compared to previous commit) or `jest --watchAll` to watch all my tests from a terminal.
+I Always have a separate (not VSC intergrated) terminal open next to my project because it spreads out information across the screen.

 ![Picture of a dedicated terminal](https://i.imgur.com/txzX04y.png)